 c.
 1500, "now existing;" 1580s, "of or pertaining to present or recent times;" from Middle French moderne (15c.) and directly from Late Latin modernus "modern" (Priscian, Cassiodorus), from Latin modo "just now, in a (certain) manner," from modo (adv.) "to the measure," ablative of modus "manner, measure" (from PIE root *med- "take appropriate measures").
-Extended form modern-day attested from 1909.
+Extended form modern-day attested from 1872.

-Slang abbreviation mod first attested 1960.
-Modern art is from 1807 (in contrast to ancient; in contrast to traditional by 1930s); modern dance first attested 1912; first record of modern jazz is from 1954.
-Modern conveniences first recorded 1926.
+Slang abbreviation mod is attested from 1960.
+Modern art is from 1807 (in contrast to ancient; in contrast to traditional, representing departure or repudiation of accepted styles, by 1895); modern dance is attested by 1912; modern jazz by 1954.
+Modern conveniences is recorded by 1926.